Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots - NewsBreak

 The measure is somewhat unspecific about when doctors would be able to perform a life-saving abortion, defining it as a “case where a woman suffers from a physical disorder, physical injury, or physical illness that would, as certified by a physician, place the woman in danger of death unless an abortion is performed, including a life-endangering physical condition caused by or arising from the pregnancy itself.”

-The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Alaska Beacon .
+The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Oregon Capital Chronicle .

 Comments / 0